Bi-Anchor Interpolation Solver for Accelerating Generative Modeling: Setting and More Results

 \textbf{Sampling Configuration.} The detailed inference hyperparameters, including Classifier-Free Guidance (CFG) scales and intervals, are presented in Table~\ref{tab:cfg_settings}.
 To ensure a fair comparison, all baselines adopt identical sampling settings.

+\textbf{Real-World Inference Time Per Batch} Real wall-clock time is considered the ultimate metric for evaluating practical acceleration.
+The real-world inference time per batch was profiled using the default generation setting (4-point quadrature) on ImageNet-256 (NVIDIA H800 GPU, batch size 256).
+This setup corresponds to one backbone evaluation and four SideNet evaluations per integration step.
+The empirical results demonstrate that the SideNet and integration operations introduce an approximate 6\% latency overhead per batch.
+These findings support the initial premise: reducing the total number of sequential backbone evaluations, while incurring minimal SideNet overhead, translates theoretical NFE (Neural Function Evaluation) reductions into meaningful wall-clock speedups.
+This provides a significant advantage over standard solvers that require multiple sequential backbone evaluations per step.
+The detailed breakdown of the time required for each operation is presented in Table~\ref{tab:inference_time}.

-\textbf{More Results.} We present additional visual samples generated by our BA-solver on class-conditional ImageNet-$256^2$ and ImageNet-$512^2$ using a budget of only 7 NFEs, as shown in Figure~\ref{fig:imagenet-256-show} and Figure~\ref{fig:imagenet-512-show}.
-Furthermore, we have updated Table~\ref{tab:main_comparison_merged_add} to incorporate quantitative results for the 10 NFE setting.
+\textbf{More Results.} A detailed version of Table~\ref{tab:efficiency_comparison} is shown in Table~\ref{tab:detailed_efficiency_comparison}.
+We present additional visual samples generated by our BA-solver on class-conditional ImageNet-$256^2$ and ImageNet-$512^2$ using a budget of only 7 NFEs, as shown in Figure~\ref{fig:imagenet-256-show} and Figure~\ref{fig:imagenet-512-show}.
+Furthermore, we have updated Table~\ref{tab:main_comparison_merged_add} to incorporate quantitative results for 10 NFE.